open-telemetry/opentelemetry-specification/specification/tracing-api.md

 - `SpanData` to be reported to all exporters.

 This API allows to send a pre-populated span object to the exporter.
-Sampling and recording decisions as well as other collection optimizations is a responsibility of a caller.
+Sampling and recording decisions as well as other collection optimizations are a responsibility of a caller.

 Note, the `SpanContext` object on the span population with